6 of the best kitchen splashback ideas

 Antiqued glass is a great choice for a kitchen – not only adding a charming vintage-style element to the space, but easily disguising any splashes or smears that may occur in between cleaning.

 Take a tour of this light, bright kitchen to see how antiqued mirror works in the space as a splashback.

 4. Composite stone

-If you’ve got your heart set on a natural stone style, there are plenty of budget options available that will recreate the look.
+If you’ve got your heart set on a natural stone style, there are plenty of budget options available to recreate the look.
 However, even from a practical point of view, a composite Quartz splashback such as those made by Caesarstone out-perform natural stone in the kitchen.
 Stain, chemical, scratch and heat-resistant, you’ll have a hard time to best Quartz splashbacks when it comes to durability.

 If you’re looking for a minimalist aesthetic in your kitchen design, use the same stone for the worktop and splashback.